paspring/paspring.github.io/_posts/2024-01-28-welcome-to-my-portfolio.markdown

 author_profile: true
 toc: true
 toc_sticky: true
-summary: "Welcome to my personal portfolio!
+excerpt: "Welcome to my personal portfolio!
 I'm thrilled to have you here.
 This space is dedicated to showcasing my professional journey, my skills, and the projects that I am passionate about."
+header:
+  teaser: /assets/images/posts/welcome.jpeg
 ---
 Welcome to my personal portfolio!
 I'm thrilled to have you here.
 This space is dedicated to showcasing my professional journey, my skills, and the projects that I am passionate about.